fertab/cisco-ansible-config/README.md

 ```bash
 ansible-playbook -i inventory/hosts playbook.yml
 ```
 This command will execute the playbook playbook.yml using the inventory defined in `inventory/hosts`.
-The configurations will be generated from the template and applied to the Cisco Nexus 9k switches.
+The configurations will be generated from the playbook and applied to the Cisco Nexus 9k switches.